-CyanoCapture is an award-winning startup, harnessing GM cyanobacteria to provide affordable industrial-scale carbon capture, founded in January 2021 by David Kim, a postgraduate in Medicine at Christ Church College, University of Oxford and Samir Chitnavis, who is studying for his Master's in Biology at Jesus College, University of Oxford.
+CyanoCapture is an award-winning startup, harnessing GM cyanobacteria to provide affordable industrial-scale carbon capture.
+It was founded in January 2021 by David Kim, a postgraduate in Medicine at Christ Church College, University of Oxford and Samir Chitnavis, who is studying for his Master's in Biology at Jesus College, University of Oxford.

-Having won the Oxford Biohackathon in April 2021, CyanoCapture incorporated as a company and went on to secure angel investment to fund their next R&D stage.
+Having won the Arctoris Prize at the Oxford Catalyse Biohackathon in April 2021, CyanoCapture incorporated as a company and went on to secure angel investment to fund its next R&D stage.
 The two young entrepreneurs fought off tough competition from over 100 teams at 33 Oxford colleges to win ‘Best Idea’ and £10,000 in grant funding plus follow-on support in the All-Innovate competition run by the Oxford Foundry in partnership with Oxford colleges.
 In October 2021 they won Elon Musk’s Carbon Removal XPRIZE.

 There are 3281 carbon-emitting power plants in operation across Europe (2020).
 The company's vision is to provide over half of all major European emission sites with a CyanoCapture installation by 2040 and a solution to be at the centre of the global roadmap towards achieving 'Net Zero' by 2050.